-- 14. Do one of the following: - Type y to add another job and press Enter/Return.
-Repeat steps 7 to 13. - Type n if you do not want to enter another job and press Enter/Return.
+- Type y to add another job and press Enter/Return.
+Repeat steps 7 to 13. - Type \mathbf{n} if you do not want to enter another job and press Enter/Return.

 When you finish adding jobs to the Periodic schedule, a summary of the entire Periodic schedule appears.